Chart Color Schemes

 An assessment of population growth drivers in Goonellabah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Goonellabah's population was approximately 14,105 as of November 2025, indicating a growth of 514 people since the 2021 Census.
-This increase represents a 3.8% rise from the previous count of 13,591.
-The change is inferred from ABS estimates; the population was 14,026 in June 2024, with an additional 253 validated new addresses since the Census date.
-Population density stands at 559 persons per square kilometer.
-Goonellabah's growth rate of 3.8% exceeded both its SA3 area (0.5%) and SA4 region during this period.
-Overseas migration contributed approximately 43.8% to overall population gains, with interstate migration and natural growth also being positive factors.
+Goonellabah's population, as of November 2025, is approximately 14,105.
+This figure represents an increase of 514 people since the 2021 Census, which reported a population of 13,591.
+The growth is inferred from the estimated resident population of 14,026 in June 2024 and an additional 253 validated new addresses since the Census date.
+This results in a population density ratio of 559 persons per square kilometer.
+Goonellabah's population grew by 3.8% between the 2021 Census and November 2025, exceeding the SA3 area's growth rate of 0.5%.
+Overseas migration contributed approximately 43.8% to the overall population gains during this period.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where necessary, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Goonellabah is expected to increase by approximately 928 persons to reach a total population of around 15,033 by 2041, reflecting an overall increase of about 6.0% over the seventeen-year period.
+Based on projected demographic shifts, Goonellabah is expected to increase by approximately 928 persons by 2041, reflecting a total increase of 6.0% over the 17-year period.

 Frequently Asked Questions - Population